JhunalOfAtmora/JhunalOfAtmora/README.md

 Coding, Programming, & Hacking are akin to Magic to me.
-I seek to become a magician and the IDE will become my Grimore.
+I seek to become a magician and the IDE will be my Grimore.

 I have an interest in Robotics and ROS, Ruby, Python, and Java experience & interest at the moment.